-Hi, I’m Roberto Selbach Teixeira, a journeying software developer and voted world’s funniest dad by the only girl who gets to vote.
+Hi, I’m Roberto Selbach Teixeira, a journeying software developer (and dad!)
 This is my little neck of the webs.

 - Clone Sistemas: 1993-2000, doing medical software while attending night CS classes.
 Fun times.

 - Conectiva, Inc: 2000-2004, a Linux distribution in Brazil.
 Started in documentation, worked my way through development up to technical lead for development projects.
 Merged with Mandriva around the time I left.

 - KDE: 2000-around 2006, then the best desktop environment for UNIX.
 I wrote and/or maintained KDE libraries and apps (e.g. KNode, Kmail, libarchive, kio stuff…) Fun fact, I have not even used KDE ever since.
 No hard feelings, though.

 - Freedows Consortium: 2004-2005, left Conectiva with some colleagues to join this startup by one of Conectiva’s founders.
 It was an NGO funded in part by the Brazilian government ostensibly to create a Linux distribution for underprivileged schools.
 It became something very different, very quickly.
 Don’t ask.

 - Intel: 2005-2013, working in all kinds of fun stuff.
 Some of the public stuff include:

 - Intel WiDi – before Miracast, Chromecast, and AirPlay, there was WiDi, a technology to stream audo and video wirelessly.

 - Intel ME – yes, that one… can’t say much about it, except that I had fun working on it.